Skip to main content

 5. How do you choose high-quality matcha?

-The matcha market has grown significantly in recent years, and with it, so has the confusion.
+The matcha market has grown significantly in recent years, and with it, confusion.
 Here are five criteria that will help you distinguish high-quality matcha from an ordinary product.

-Color is the first clue: high-quality matcha is bright and vibrant green.
+Color is the first indicator: high-quality matcha is a bright, vibrant green.
 A dull, khaki, or yellowish hue indicates poor quality, a late harvest, or an oxidized product.

-The origin is crucial: make sure the matcha is 100% produced in Japan, from cultivation to grinding.
-Matcha processed in Japan using leaves grown elsewhere is becoming more common as this market grows, but while this practice is legal, it results in a less authentic product of inferior quality.
+Origin is key: make sure the matcha is 100% produced in Japan, from cultivation to grinding.
+As this market grows, there is an increasing number of matcha products processed in Japan using leaves grown elsewhere; while this practice is legal, it results in a less authentic, lower-quality product.

-The harvest grade : Premium matcha must come from the first harvest (ichibancha), in late April–May.
-Indeed, the concentration of L-theanine varies by grade.
-It gradually decreases from the first ceremonial harvest to the food-grade variety as the leaves age.
+Harvest grade: A premium matcha must come from the first harvest (ichibancha), which takes place in late April–May.
+In fact, the concentration of L-theanine varies by grade.
+It gradually decreases from the first ceremonial harvest to food-grade matcha as the leaves age.
 This direct relationship between leaf maturity and its chemical profile has been precisely documented and quantified in matcha grown in the Uji region.
-Toniolo and colleagues used NMR spectroscopy to analyze leaves at different stages of development, demonstrating how the concentration of catechins, L-theanine, and other key compounds changes as the plant grows (A comparative multianalytical approach to the characterization of different grades of matcha tea, 2025).
-These scientific findings confirm that the selection of young leaves is not merely a tradition: it is essential for producing matcha that is rich in flavor and nutrients.
+Toniolo and his colleagues used NMR spectroscopy to analyze leaves at different stages of development, demonstrating how the concentrations of catechins, L-theanine, and other key compounds change as the plant grows (A comparative multianalytical approach to the characterization of different grades of matcha tea, 2025).
+These scientific findings confirm that the selection of young leaves is not merely a tradition—it is essential for producing matcha that is rich in flavor and nutrients.

-The cultivar : Specifying the cultivar used (Okumidori, Saemidori, Yabukita) is a sign of reliability and traceability.
+The cultivar: Specifying the cultivar used (Okumidori, Saemidori, Yabukita) is a sign of professionalism and traceability.
 Furthermore, a single-blend matcha—that is, one made from a single cultivar without any mixing—guarantees optimal traceability and a more consistent quality.

-Testing and Traceability : Organic certification is costly and difficult to obtain for small-scale Japanese farms.
-Independent analyses published by the producer, such as Eurofins certifications, often offer more reliable guarantees than mere claims of organic status.
+Testing and traceability: Organic certification is costly and difficult to obtain for small, artisanal Japanese farms.
+Independent test results published by the producer, such as Eurofins certifications, often provide more reliable assurances than mere claims of organic status.

 6. How do you prepare matcha?